-Staff support and provide for children with additional needs, such as children with speech and language or mobility needs.
-We saw evidence of good communication between staff and parents detailing children's specific needs and plans of how to support those needs effectively.
+Staff support and provide for children with additional needs, such a and language or mobility needs.
+We saw evidence of good commu and parents detailing children's specific needs and plans of how to effectively. nication between staff Environment No Rating Required

-Environment

-No Rating Required